apache/fluo/docs/applications.md

 To create an observer, follow these steps:

-1. Create a class that extends [AbstractObserver] like the example below.
+1. Create one or more classes that extend [Observer] like the example below.
 Please use [slf4j] for any logging in observers as [slf4j] supports multiple logging implementations.
 This is necessary as Fluo applications have a hard requirement on [logback] when running in YARN.

     ```java
-    public class InvertObserver extends AbstractObserver {
+    public class InvertObserver implements Observer {

       @Override
       public void process(TransactionBase tx, Bytes row, Column col) throws Exception {